 Have you searched high and low for your furry companion and have yet to find them?
-Finding the perfect fit for your family is a bit like match-making.
-The adoption process requires a more of an extensive process than just seeing a photo.
+Finding the perfect shelter pet for your family is a bit like match-making.
+The adoption process may require more of an extensive process than just seeing a photo.
 When choosing your forever friend you want to make sure they have all the matching criteria for your lifestyle.
 Read on to learn some match-making tips in regards to finding your perfect shelter pet.

 The match-making process to find the perfect shelter pet

 “I find myself asking future adoptees why they want to adopt”, states Katherine Britton, a team member of the Trupanion Breeder and Shelter team.
 For example, why is the most important question you could ask yourself during the pet adoption process.
 The adorable puppy you love will eventually grow into an adult dog followed by a senior dog.
 This companion is a lifetime commitment.

 Lifestyle is an important step to consider which pet you choose.
 Are you a home-body?
 Do you work long hours?
 Do you travel often?
 For example, “you have to evaluate how much time you spend at work, at home, and also the way you spend your time”, states Britton.
 Your pet is now an active component of those categories.
 For an additional resource on your lifestyle and pets, read this match your dog breed to lifestyle guide.

 3. Living environment